Worried about COVID-19?

 The Melon app provides a health journal, resources and self-awareness tools to help you manage your emotional wellbeing.
 Melon also provides an online community for New Zealanders to connect and support each other, and daily webinars for health and wellbeing.

 Staying on Track

 This online course teaches practical strategies to cope with the stress and disruption to everyday life from COVID-19.

 Download available here: https://tracing.covid19.govt.nz

-The quicker we can contact people who might have come into contact with COVID-19, the quicker we can stop the spread of the virus.
+The faster we can contact people who might have come into contact with COVID-19, the faster we can stop the spread of the virus.

 Here’s how you can help support contact tracing

 - Enable Bluetooth tracing – the faster we can alert people, the faster we can get ahead of the virus.